 NEW!
-Announcing an expanded catalog of science, engineering, and robotics Field Trips!
-Plus, bring Van Andel Institute Field Trips on location to your school through our Mobile Labs!
+Announcing an expanded catalog of science, engineering, and robotics field trips; plus, bring Van Andel Institute Field Trips on location to your school through our Virtual or Mobile Labs!

 Van Andel Institute for Education Field Trips immerse classrooms of students—and their teachers—in learning science through inquiry.
 Students will conduct unique, grade-specific investigations and participate in hands-on discovery.
-In addition, when schools come to our facility, participants will speak with Van Andel Institute scientists and watch them in action at the Institute’s demonstration lab.
+In addition, when schools come to our facility—either in person or virtually—participants will speak with Van Andel Institute scientists and watch them in action at the Institute’s demonstration lab.
 All topics are aligned to Next Generation Science Standards (NGSS).

 Don’t see what you’re looking for?